 Oops!
-I almost forgot: you’ll also need graham cracker crumbs, butter, and sugar to make the crunchy graham cracker crust!
+I almost forgot: you’ll also need graham cracker crumbs, melted butter, and sugar to make the crunchy graham cracker crust!
+Brown sugar should not be used as a sub!
 You can make your own graham cracker crumbs by crushing sheets of graham crackers in a blender or food processor.
 Or, save yourself the extra step and buy them pre-crushed at the grocery store.

 How to make Lemon Cheesecake Bars:

 - The first step is to make your crust!
-You’ll simply combine the graham cracker crumbs, the melted butter, and the sugar, then press the down into a 9×13-inch baking tray and bake for 10 minutes.
+So after you preheat your oven to 350 degrees, you’ll simply combine the graham cracker crumbs, the melted butter, and the sugar, then press the down into a 9×13-inch baking tray and bake for 10 minutes.
 THIS STEP IN SUPER IMPORTANT IF YOU WANT A CRISPY CRUST!
 And we all know no one wants a soggy bottom 😉

-- The final step is also the hardest step: let them cool for at least 4 hours.
+- The final step is also the hardest step: let them cool completely in the baking pan!!!
+At least 4 hours in the fridge.